-were not allowed to move.
-A key lesson that we learn is that the existence of a large school choice program amplifies the positive impacts of merit reforms in the teacher labor market, thanks to equilibrium wage adjustments in the large non-public school sector which result in a better self-selection of individuals into teaching and across school sectors.
+that an equilibrium model is required to understand the full impacts of a large-scale teacher reform.
+A key lesson that we learn is that the existence of a large school choice program amplifies the positive impacts of merit reforms in the teacher labor market, thanks primarily to equilibrium wage adjustments in the large non-public school sector that lead to a more skilled pool of teachers, and to a lesser extent to parental sorting.